What are Black Pearl peppers?

 Likely you’ll need to grow them yourself.
 You won’t find a jar of these ornamental chilies at your local grocer.
-But your local gardening store may very well have these plants available for garden landscaping.
-Black Pearl pepper seeds can also be bought there and online (see them on Amazon).
+But your local gardening store may have these plants available for garden landscaping.
+Black Pearl pepper seeds can also be bought at many gardening stores and online.

-So if you’re into landscaping with beautiful and unique plants, or you love chilies that are off the beaten path of the pepper scale, this is one plant that you should get to know.
-The heat is significant compared to a jalapeño, but still nowhere neat the typical cayenne.
+If you’re into landscaping with beautiful and unique plants, or you love chilies that are off the beaten path of the pepper scale, this is one plant that you should get to know.
+The heat is significant compared to a jalapeño but still nowhere near the typical cayenne.
 Most of the family can enjoy it, and the look of these peppers is sure to draw some wows.

 Must-read related posts